p2ppsr/ninja-base/README.md

 + **ninjaInputs**
   + Ninja inputs as passed to createAction
 + **createResult**
-  + Create transaction results returned by createAction when signActionRequires is true.
+  + Create transaction results returned by dojo createTransaction
 + **changeKeys**
   + Dummy keys can be used to create a transaction with which to generate Ninja input lockingScripts.